devAlphaSystem/Alpha-System-PBManager-CLI/README.md

 ## PocketBase Version Notification

 Before executing any command, `pb-manager` checks (with a 24-hour cache) if a newer version of PocketBase is available on GitHub.
-If so, it displays a notification, prompting you to consider using `pb-manager update-pb`.
+If so, it displays a notification, prompting you to consider using `pb-manager update-pocketbase`.

 ## DNS Validation

-When adding an instance with HTTPS, `pb-manager` verifies that the provided domain name resolves to the server's public IP address.
+When adding an instance with HTTPS, `pb-manager` verifies that the provided domain name resolves to the server's public IP address (IPv4 or IPv6).
 This proactive check helps prevent Certbot failures due to DNS misconfiguration.

 ## Potential Issues & Disclaimer